 - A. The equipment shall be checked out and started by a customer support representative from the equipment manufacturer.
 Visual and mechanical inspection of electrical installation, initial UPS startup and operational training shall be performed.
-A signed service report shall be submitted after the equipment is operational. - B. The following inspection and test procedures shall be performed by field service personnel during the UPS startup: - 1.
+A signed service report shall be submitted after equipment is operational. - B. The following inspection and test procedures shall be performed by field service personnel during the UPS startup: - 1.
 Visual Inspection - a.
 Ensure that shipping members have been removed. - b.
-Ensure that interiors are free of foreign materials (tools, dirt, etc.). - c.
-Check for damage (dents, scratches, frame misalignment, damage to panel devices, etc.). - d.
-Check doors for proper alignment and operation.

-2. Mechanical Inspection
+Ensure that interiors are free of foreign materials, tools and dirt. - c.
+Check for damage (dents, scratches, frame misalignment, damage to panel devices, etc). - d.
+Check doors for proper alignment and operation. - 2.
+Mechanical Inspection - a.

-- a.
 Check all the power wiring connections for tightness. - b.
-Check all the control wiring connections for tightness.

-3. Electrical Inspection
+Check all the control wiring connections for tightness. - 3.
+Electrical Inspection - a.

-- a.
 Check input and bypass for proper voltage and phase rotation. - b.
-Check battery for proper voltage and polarity.
+Check battery for proper voltage and polarity. - 4.
+Start-up - a.
+Energize the UPS. - b.
+Check the DC output voltage and inverter output voltage. - c.
+Check the inverter output voltage on battery operation. - d.
+Check for the proper synchronization. - e.
+Perform manual transfers and returns.